Residency Requirements and Waiver Information

 - The Housing Contract will cover fewer terms if the student cancels their housing based on approved criteria as mentioned in the Residence Hall Handbook or the student begins their Housing Contract after one or more terms have ended.

-- The Residency Options Committee reviews residency waiver requests five times a year and grants exceptions only when extenuating circumstances are deemed unusual for a college student.
-When a student has signed a housing contract and has checked-in to housing and wants to be released from their housing contract, they must demonstrate an extreme circumstance for wanting to break the housing contract.
+The Residency Options Committee reviews submitted residency waiver requests six times a year and grants exceptions only when extenuating circumstances are deemed unusual for a college student or the automatic waiver criteria is meet (see criteria below).

-- If a waiver request is granted, a new Residency Waiver Request form must be submitted each academic year until eligibility requirements to live off campus are met.
+If a waiver is granted, a new Residency Waiver Request form must be submitted each academic year until the University’s eligibility requirements to live off campus are met.

-- The Residency Options Committee meets (schedule subject to change):
+The Residency Options Committee generally meets per the schedule below but it is subject to change:

 - second Tuesday of January